Caue-Ramos-Rosa/Caue-Ramos-Rosa/README.md

 👋 Hi, I'm @Caue-Ramos-Rosa

-🤖 I'm very interested in working as a Generative Artificial Intelligence (GEN) Specialist
+🤖 My interest is to work as a Generative Artificial Intelligence (GEN) Specialist

 🚀 I'm currently responsible for implementing Generative AI projects, contributing to the company's digital transformation